Dynamsoft/barcode-reader-javascript-samples/1.hello-world/14.read-video-webview/android/README.md

 Copy the file 'DBRWebViewHelper.java' in the sample to your Android project.

-This file provides a class: `DBRWebViewHelper`, which will make it very convenient to let the javascript code in your WebView use DBR Android by providing some methods.
+This file provides a class: `DBRWebViewHelper`, which will make it very convenient to let the java code use DBR JS by providing some methods.

 ```java
 DBRWebViewHelper dbrWebViewHelper = new DBRWebViewHelper();